A Memoir

 About the Author

-After two decades as a corporate attorney and tech executive, she turned her focus to consciousness and awakening.
-Her debut memoir, My Mother Is a Dragonfly, chronicles how one woman’s deepest wounds became the doorway to her freedom
+Her work explores trauma and awakening through lived experience with identity collapse, psychedelic medicine, and forgiveness—not as absolution, but as grace.
+Her debut memoir, My Mother Is a Dragonfly, chronicles how one woman’s deepest wounds became the doorway to her freedom.

 She lives in Austin, Texas.